Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Introduction

 \subsection{Neutrino flux predictions}

 The explosion mechanism of CCSN is still poorly understood~\cite{Burrows:2020qrp}.
-However, the gradual increase in available computational power has allowed the set of simplifying assumptions to be reduced over time, and in recent years CCSN models have begun to achieve realistic self-triggered explosions~\cite{Burrows:2020qrp}.
-Furthermore, a general concordance has emerged in the neutrino flux predictions from different research teams~\cite{Lentz:2015nxa,Melson:2015tia,Skinner:2018iti,OConnor:2018tuw,Kuroda:2020bdq}.\\New data from a future CCSN would be game-changing to better understand the dynamics of the explosion and to asses the reliability of the available models.
-Recently, first studies have shown that great CCSN model-discrimination could be achieved using Hyper-Kamiokande~\cite{Hyper-Kamiokande:2021frf} (HK) or a HK-like detector~\cite{Olsen:2022pkn}.
-This results might be potentially complemented with similar studies in JUNO~\cite{Birkenfeld:2020etm} and DUNE~\cite{DUNE:2020zfm} in the future.\\
+However, the gradual increase in available computational power has allowed the set of simplifying assumptions about said mechanism to be reduced over time, and in recent years CCSN models have begun to achieve realistic self-triggered explosions~\cite{Burrows:2020qrp}.
+Furthermore, a general concordance has emerged among the neutrino flux predictions from different research teams~\cite{Lentz:2015nxa,Melson:2015tia,Skinner:2018iti,OConnor:2018tuw,Kuroda:2020bdq}.
+New data from a future CCSN would be game-changing to better understand the dynamics of the explosion.
+Hyper-Kamiokande will have great sensitivity to discriminate between different explosion models~\cite{Hyper-Kamiokande:2021frf,Olsen:2022pkn} and might be complemented by studies from JUNO~\cite{Birkenfeld:2020etm} and DUNE~\cite{DUNE:2020zfm}.